 Disability Support Services Student Handbook

-A student requesting reasonable accommodations must complete a Request for Accommodations Form and submit documentation of the disability (as defined by the ADA and Section 504) by a qualified professional.
+You may request reasonable accommodations by registering with your campus Disability Support Representative.
+Please complete a Request for Accommodations and submit documentation of the disability (as defined by the ADA and Section 504) by a qualified professional.
+Please allow reasonable time (4 weeks) for some accommodations to be implemented.

-Requests for Accommodation without documentation will be kept on file for one year.
-In the event of a year or more lapse in enrollment, a student must submit a new Request for Accommodations Form and in some cases updated documentation.
+Requests for accommodation without documentation will be kept on file for one year.
+In the event of a year or more lapse in enrollment, you will need to submit a new request and in some cases updated documentation.

 The documentation should include: